micyiucm/Adaptive-Factor-Models-for-Sector-ETF-Long-Short-Trading/README.md

 # Dynamic Factor Arbitrage: Isolating Residual Momentum in Sector ETFs

-A quantitative finance research project that explores **statistical arbitrage** in U.S. equity sector ETFs by extracting tradable signals from factor model residuals.
-This project compares static PCA decomposition against an adaptive **Bayesian state-space model** to capture time-varying factor exposures, with rigorous walk-forward validation to prevent lookahead bias.
+This is a quantitative finance research project that explores **statistical arbitrage** in U.S. equity sector ETFs by extracting tradable signals from factor model residuals.
+We compare static PCA decomposition against an adaptive **Bayesian state-space model** to capture time-varying factor exposures.
+The models are evaluated using a walk-forward validation approach.

 ---